barend/java-iban/docs/index.md

 ### Version History

+#### 1.9.1: Unreleased
+* Drop `template-maven-plugin`.
+It has proven to make the CI build very flaky.
+This also removes the build-time dependency on a third-party artifact repository.
+The downside is that the build now requires Python 3 and a bourne shell.
+It builds on WSL2 just fine, but I have no idea how to build this natively on Windows.

 #### 1.9.0: 3 April 2021
 * Compatible change: utility functions in `CountryCodes` now accept `java.lang.CharSequence` (was String).
 * New API method: `IBAN.compose(CharSequence, CharSequence)`.